sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 SWID tags in usage scenarios, such as those described earlier, can cause a large amount of data to be transported.
 This can be larger than acceptable for constrained devices and networks.
-Concise SWID (CoSWID) tags significantly reduce the amount of data transported as compared to a typical SWID tag.
-This reduction is enabled through the use of the Concise
+Concise SWID (CoSWID) tags significantly reduce the amount of data transported as compared to a typical SWID tag through the use of the Concise
-Binary Object Representation (CBOR) {{RFC7049}}, which maps the human-readable labels of SWID data items to more concise integer labels (indices).
+Binary Object Representation (CBOR) {{RFC7049}}.
+[TODO: Add CoSWID size comparison.]

+In a CoSWID, the human-readable labels of SWID data items are replaced with more concise integer labels (indices).
+This approach allows SWID and CoSWID to share a common implicit information model, with CoSWID providing an alternate data model {{RFC3444}}.
+While SWID and CoSWID are intended to share the same implicit information model, this specification does not define this information model, or a mapping between the the two data formats.
+While an attempt to align SWID and CoSWID tags has been made here, future revisions of ISO/IEC 19770-2:2015 or this specification might cause this implicit information model to diverge, since these specifications are maintained by different standards groups.

 The use of CBOR to express SWID information in CoSWID tags allows both CoSWID and SWID tags to be part of an enterprise security solution for a wider range of endpoints and environments.

 {: #intro-lifecycle}